wisetime-io/wisetime-jira-connector/README.md

     -e JIRA_DB_PASSWORD=dbpass \
     wisetime/wisetime-jira-connector
 ```

+If you are using `CONNECTOR_MODE=WEBHOOK`: Note that you need to define port forwarding in the docker run command (and similarly any docker-compose.yaml definition).
+If you set the webhook port other than default (8080) you must also add the WEBHOOK_PORT environment variable to match the docker ports definition.

 The Jira connector runs self-checks to determine whether it is healthy.
 If health check fails, the connector will shutdown.
 This gives us a chance to automatically re-initialise the application through the Docker restart policy.